Dr Emily Hauser

 My research covers the intersection between gender and poetics in classical literature, and its reception in contemporary women’s writing.
 The aims of my research are twofold: both to re-evaluate our understanding of the multiplicity of women’s roles and identities in Greek and Latin literature, and to explain the rising trend in the reception of classical women by contemporary female poets and authors.
 My research projects are unified by a persistent inquiry into the relationship between gender and identity, and the gendering of literature more broadly, whether this means an analysis of the ways in which female authors in antiquity defined and framed their work, or a consideration of modern receptions as a site of embedded anxieties regarding the relationship between authorship, gender and identity.

-My current research project, What’s in a Name?
-Gendering Poets in Antiquity, explores shifts in the conception of authorship in Greek and Latin literature, and its intersection with the performance of gender, tracing the evolution in the discourse of authorship across male- and female-authored poetic literature.
-The book uses authorship as a lens for a discussion of the performance of both gender and poetics, asking what the language around authorship can tell us about gender, authorial identity and poetic production in ancient Greece and Rome.
+My current book project, Authoress: Gendering Poets in Ancient Greece (forthcoming with Princeton), explores shifts in the conception of authorship in Greek literature, and its intersection with the performance of gender, tracing the evolution in the discourse of authorship across male- and female-authored poetic literature.
+The book uses authorship as a lens for a discussion of the performance of both gender and poetics, asking what the language around authorship can tell us about gender, authorial identity and poetic production in ancient Greece.
 The aim is to explore how gender is performed through the vocabulary of authorship; how terms differ within/between/across genders; and to trace the evolution of these terms, their interaction across texts and genders, and the questions they pose around authoriality, authority, and identity.

 You can find out more about my current research on my website, www.emilyhauser.com.